sanhaseo/messenger/README.md

 Possible improvements
 - Migrate to an SQL database for better data integrity (User and Conversation tables have many-to-many relationship)
 - Keep track of connected clients with custom socket id, and emit to only relevant clients
-- Handle errors in a more detailed fashion (e.g. based on response status)
+- Detailed error handling (e.g. based on response status and message)
 - Ability to create / edit user profile
 - Manage account details (change password, etc.)
 - Add new contacts directly from chat rooms